dipukp/pelagic-ebird-list-creator/README.md

 Materials:
 <ol>
     <li> A GPS enabled Android phone with GPSLogger software installed.
-This can be installed free from https://play.google.com/store/apps/details?id=com.mendhak.gpslogger&hl=en </li>
+This can be installed free from https://play.google.com/store/apps/details?id=com.mendhak.gpslogger&hl=en (or from https://github.com/mendhak/gpslogger if it is not available on playstore).
+Any other app which gives output in same format also can be used.
+If the app used by you is not savnig in exactly the same format, you may need to covert to the supported format.
+See the examples for the exact format </li>
     <ol>
         <li> Configure GPSLogger to </li>
         <ol>